swcarpentry/DEPRECATED-bc/novice/hg/02-collab.md

 ~~~
 </div>

-Make sure to use the URL for your repository rather than Vlad's:
+Make sure to use the URL for your repository rather than Vlad's;
 the only difference should be your username instead of `vlad`.

 We can check that the command has worked by running `hg paths`: